talmadgi/Netflix-Movie-Data-Analysis/README.md

 Jupyter Notebook

 # 📋Conclusion
-Analyzed popularity distribution across 9,827 movies and found that Drama received the highest fan engagement, representing over 18.5% of popular titles.
+🔹Analyzed popularity distribution across 9,827 movies and found that Drama received the highest fan engagement, representing over 18.5% of popular titles.

-Identified “Spider-Man: No Way Home” as the most popular movie, classified under Action, Adventure, and Science Fiction, while “The United States Thread” had the lowest popularity, spanning five niche genres.
+🔹Identified “Spider-Man: No Way Home” as the most popular movie, classified under Action, Adventure, and Science Fiction, while “The United States Thread” had the lowest popularity, spanning five niche genres.

-Used genre-wise vote analysis to derive trends in viewer preferences and highlight extremes in popularity for strategic insight.
+🔹Used genre-wise vote analysis to derive trends in viewer preferences and highlight extremes in popularity for strategic insight.

 # THANK YOU